AthenZ/athenz/docker/docs/IdP/Auth0.md

         echo "Done loading ENV. from ${BASE_DIR}/docker/env.sh"
         if [ -f "${DOCKER_DIR}/setup-scripts/dev-env-exports.sh" ]; then
             source "${DOCKER_DIR}/setup-scripts/dev-env-exports.sh"
-            echo 'Be careful!
-You are using the DEV settings in dev-env-exports.sh !!!' fi
+            echo 'NOTE: You are using the DEV settings in dev-env-exports.sh !!!' fi

         # create workspace